DevFatal/DevFatal/README.md

-👋 Hi, I’m @DevFatal or Daryl.
+I’m @DevFatal or Daryl.
-I am currently employed in the IT sector and am interested in jobs in Development/System Admin/IT
+I am currently employed in the IT sector and am interested in jobs in Development/DBA/Sys Admin/IT

-👀 I’m interested in projects that are new an innovative and/or projects that have a real impact.
-My experience is largely in C/C++ with some experience in the following:
+Languages that I have some experience in are:
+* C++
+* C
-- Python
+* Python
+* JavaScript/TypeScript
+* HTML/CSS
+* Powershell/Batch
-- Java
+* Java
-- LUA
-- C#
-- Javascript
-- HTML
-- PowerShell
-- Batch
-- Bash
+* Bash

-🌱 I’m currently working to expand my knowledge after achieving my CS degree at UVU.
+🌱 I have a Bachelor's Degree in Computer Science and am currently working to expand my knowledge and start my development career
-💞️ I’m looking to collaborate on projects for classes and projects that interest me personally (as well as employment).
-📫 How to reach me developerfatal@gmail.com is my primary email address for github/development, draneydaryl@gmail.com is my email for all other inquiries
+📫 How to reach me: developerfatal@gmail.com is my primary email address for github/development, my personal email is draneydaryl@gmail.com

 <!---
 DevFatal/DevFatal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.